Center for International Business Education & Research

 • Emerge as a national resource for management education on Manufacturing

-Our focus at CIBER during the 2014-2018 grant cycle is Manufacturing and Global Opportunities.
-The programs are designed and coordinated by faculty members of the UConn School of Business and other academic units of the University, with the assistance of the CIBER Director and the Advisory Council.
+Our focus at CIBER during the last 2014-2018 grant cycle was Manufacturing and Global Opportunities.
+The programs were designed and coordinated by faculty members of the UConn School of Business and other academic units of the University, with the assistance of the CIBER Director and the Advisory Council.